Ludwig Bieler

 Ludwig Josef Georg Bieler (20 October 1906 – 2 May 1981) was an Austrian-born scholar, best known for his research in Hiberno-Latin literature, focusing on the transmission of classical and Christian thought from the Roman Empire into medieval Europe.

 Early life and education

-After attending the Landstraßer Gymnasium in Vienna, he studied classical philology at the universities of Vienna, Tübingen and Munich, studying under Radermacher, Weinreich, and Kretschmer.
-He received his doctorate in philosophy in Vienna in 1929 (dissertation: "De vita S. Samsonis questiones tres").
+After attending the Landstraßer Gymnasium in Vienna, he studied classical philology at the University of Vienna, the University of Tübingen, and the Ludwig-Maximilians-Universität München, studying under Radermacher, Weinreich, and Kretschmer.
+He received his doctorate in philosophy at the University of Vienna in 1929 (dissertation: "De vita S. Samsonis questiones tres").
 He obtained degrees in teaching and library studies; between 1930 and 1938 he taught at several schools and worked as a manuscript libraian.